citlaligr/python_practice/read_and_print_file_contents.md

-# 🧠 Exercise: Read and Print File Contents
+# 🧠 Exercise: File Reading and Output

 ## 📝 Problem

-Objective: Write a program to read the contents of a file and print it to the console.

-Instructions:
+Work with file handling by reading and displaying the contents of a text file.

+## Requirements
+- Open a file named `myfile.txt`.
-Write a Python script that opens the file file1.txt and reads all its contents.
+- Read all its contents.
+- Display the content in the console.

+## Expected Behavior
-Print the entire content of the file.
+- The program should print the full content of the file without modifications.

+## Concepts Practiced
+- File handling
+- Reading files
+- Input/Output operations

+## Source
+Exercise inspired by a Python course on Udemy.

 ## 💻 Solution

 #opening the file and asign to an object
-file = open("file1.txt")
+file = open("myfile.txt")
 #print the file with the function read()
 print(file.read())
 #after open any file, always close it